So Happy It Hurts: Critical reception

-In an article for The Telegraph UK, Sarfraz Manzoor spoke to Bryan Adams and commented on the album: When one recalls the last few years, it is hard to feel optimistic.
+In an article for The Telegraph, Sarfraz Manzoor spoke to Adams and commented on the album: "When one recalls the last few years, it is hard to feel optimistic.
 Unless your name is Bryan Adams.
 The Canadian rock star... has somehow made an album during a global pandemic which is filled with feel-good rock songs guaranteed to raise spirits and fists in the air.
-With his excellent new record So Happy it Hurts, one wonders how anyone could live through the last two years and be this cheerful.
-"It was just what was coming out of me", Adams says via Zoom from Madrid.
-"I had this optimism, despite what was happening around us, I had this general feeling of it's going to be alright."
+With his excellent new record So Happy It Hurts, one wonders how anyone could live through the last two years and be this cheerful.
+'It was just what was coming out of me,' Adams says via Zoom from Madrid.
+'I had this optimism, despite what was happening around us, I had this general feeling of it's going to be alright.'"